 speaker

-Jeff
+Jeff Simmons

 speaker

-Todd
+Todd Young

 Yeah, Mike, we provide incentives to all of our customers based off volumes they purchase from us.
-So by them being able to purchase DERM from us now, that just gives them more ability to get savings and also then incentives to buy other products from us as they increase that volume.
-So that's really the incentive structure we're talking about by having a full portfolio and being only one of the four major companies to have that in the US pet site.
+So by them being able to purchase DERM from us now, that just gives them more ability to get savings as also then incentives to buy other products from us as they increase that volume.
+So that's really the incentive structure we're talking about by having a full portfolio and being only one of the four major companies to have that in the U.S. pet site.

 speaker

-Got it, that's helpful.
-And then my follow-up question is a brief one.
-And I may have missed this.
+Got it.
+That's helpful.
+And then my follow-up question is a brief one, and I may have missed this.
 Could you quantify how much of the one-time Bayer channel stocking amounted to in the quarter?

 speaker

-Todd
+Todd Young

-It was about 10 to $15 million.
+It was about $10 to $15 million.

 speaker